2023 African Para Games

-The following competitions are to take place:

 Preparations

-In January 2022, president of the International Paralympic Committee Andrew Parsons visited Ghana in support of the 2023 African Para Games which are also to be held in Accra.
+In January 2022, president of the International Paralympic Committee Andrew Parsons visited Ghana in support of the 2023 African Para Games which were also to be held in Accra.

+Venues

+Amputee football and wheelchair tennis was hosted at the Accra Sports Stadium and wheelchair basketball was hosted at Eden Hights.
+Para athletics was expected to have taken place at the University of Ghana stadium, however this facility was not completed in time to host the event and the sport was dropped from the programme.

 Branding

+Logo and motto

 The logo and motto for the games, Para Sports Inspire a Better Africa, was revealed in November 2022.
 The games support the IPC #WalkInMyShoe initiative which aims to "break the stigma attached to Para sports" in African nations.

+Mascot

+The mascot of the games was an anthropomorphised cocoa bean, wearing a multicoloured Leotard who used a prosthetic leg.
+The mascot was widely mocked on social media for resembling the children's nursery rhyme character Humpty Dumpty, or the brand mascot of "Nkatie Burger" peanuts or a "Killer Bean".

 Participating nations

-The following nations are expected to compete:
+Initially 36 nations were expected to compete, however, following a series of withdrawals, only 18 actually competed at the games: